-The announcement followed a two-year campaign by the Wales Fair Trade Forum, funded by the Welsh Assembly Government, to increase the availability of Fair Trade products in towns, cities and counties across Wales, and encouraging schools, businesses and other organisations to switch to Fair Trade.
+A two-year campaign by the Wales Fair Trade Forum led to the announcement of Wales being a Fair Trade Nation.
+Funding from the Welsh Assembly Government focussed on goals including: increasing the Fair Trade product availability across Wales, and encouraging schools, businesses and other organisations to switch to Fair Trade.
+This was a fantastic achievement involving people and organisations all across Wales.
 See the BBC news article.

 Fair Trade Nation milestones were set by the Wales Fair Trade Forum (including CAFOD, Christian Aid, Oxfam, Tearfund, Together Creating Communities, Traidcraft,) in agreement with the Welsh Assembly Government, the Scottish Government, the Scottish Fair Trade Forum, and in consultation with the Fairtrade Foundation.
 Some of the milestones met include:

 - 100% of counties have active Fairtrade groups working towards Fairtrade status

 - Over 55% of towns have active Fairtrade groups working towards Fairtrade status

 - 60% of HE institutions have active Fairtrade groups working towards Fairtrade status

 - 75% of people know about Fair Trade

 - Schools across the country to sign a Fair Trade pledge or become Fair Trade Schools